 8 days and 7 nights

 Your cruise begins in the imperial capital of Russia - St. Petersburg.
-You will be met at the airport or train station by one of our drivers (optional) and taken by a comfortable car to the river port where you will board your cruise ship.
+You will be met at the airport or train station by one of our drivers and taken by a comfortable car to the river port where you will board your cruise ship (transfer is optional).
 Your time in St. Petersburg will begin with a bus City Tour.
 This tour is the best way to get acquainted with all of the city's major highlights.
 Our professional guide will take you down Nevsky Prospect, St. Petersburg's most famous and vibrant thoroughfare.
 There you will see some of the city's most interesting architectural monuments including the Kazan Cathedral (exterior) and the Winter Palace.
 You will visit the Peter and Paul Fortress - a symbol of St. Petersburg and also the oldest building in the city.

 After the tour you'll enjoy lunch in the city.
 One of the highlights of your time in the city will be a visit to the Hermitage, Russia's premier museum containing one of the largest art collections in the world.
 The museum consists of five historical buildings including the Winter Palace - the residence of the Russian Tsars.
 The museum contains over 3 million pieces of art with dates ranging from high antiquity to the present day.
 Among the Hermitage's treasures are artworks by Leonardo da Vinci, Raphael, Titian, Rembrandt, Rubens and many others.